I’m becoming a Futurist!

 On the bright side, my participation in the course and future forward corresponding activities with my cohort have diminished my bleak outlook of our future reality.
 In my opinion, these are the general benefits of future thinking:

-- Positive outlook on future because you gain agency in monitoring the future,
+- Garner a positive outlook on future because you gain agency in monitoring the future,

 - Gain interdisciplinary insights in review of all types of signals and drivers,